Third-Party Test Credits

 - Official test scores must be sent to the university by the last official class day in the semester the student intends to graduate from UW–Madison.

-- There is not a limit to the number of credits a student may earn through third-party examinations.
+- There is no limit to the number of credits a student may earn through third-party examinations taken during high school.

 Related UW–Madison Documents, Web Pages, or Other Resources

 American Association of Collegiate Registrars and Admissions Officers, American Council on Education, and the Council for Higher Education Accreditation Joint Statement on the Transfer and Award of Credit